weiganghuang/holops-1803/task1.md

     [edit]

     ```

-1. We don’t want to commit the above changes to devices.
-Exit from ncs
-    cli without committing:
+1. The above xml format output will be used as reference to for service configuration template.
+Exit from ncs cli without committing:

     ```
     admin@ncs% exit no